 Junior Jacob Silliman explains to junior Shane Watson what the interview will be about.
 Pictured by Elizabeth Johns

-This week, the Courier staff interviewed six random students to find out how much they know about current events.
+The Courier staff interviewed six random students to find out how much they know about this week’s current events.

 While some students knew the answers to the questions, there were still some major events that people were oblivious to.

 The Courier staff then asked students why they think that they are unaware of current news events.